-Applied music lessons are available to all students at the College, regardless of major.
+Music lessons are available to all students, regardless of major.

-Click here for the list of Applied Music Faculty.
+Click here for the list of Applied Music Instructors.

 Music Lesson Information